 "Dazed and Confused" by Led Zeppelin (originally by Jake Holmes)

 American singer-songwriter Jake Holmes debuted "Dazed and Confused," a song about a breakup, in 1967.
-It was soon copied by the British group The Yardbirds, which became The New Yardbirds with the addition of session guitarist Jimmy Page.
+It was soon copied by the British group The Yardbirds, who became The New Yardbirds with the addition of session guitarist Jimmy Page.
 Page appropriated the tune further with his next band—a little group you may have heard of called Led Zeppelin.
 Holmes cited copyright infringement in 2010, though the case was dismissed when a settlement between parties was reached out of court.

 "Can't Get Used to Losing You" by The English Beat (originally by Andy Williams)